Lunch on the Trail – Snowmobile Friendly Maine Restaurants

 Kelly’s Landing – on Moosehead Lake in Greenville, Maine

 Kelly’s Landing is right on Moosehead Lake.
 Everyone loves to get some lake riding in (once the ice is safe.)
 Angela Arno, Executive Director of the Moosehead Lake Region Chamber of Commerce and lens behind this photo from Further North Photography, says “No matter what you like to eat, Kelly’s has you covered in a family friendly atmosphere.
 Their chili or their seafood chowder is awesome for a quick warm up and their waitresses are always smiling!”
-Kelly’s Landing is open for lunch and dinner every day, breakfast on the weekends (including an all-you-can-eat Sunday breakfast buffet.)
+Kelly’s Landing is open for lunch and dinner every day, plus breakfast on the weekends (including an all-you-can-eat Sunday breakfast buffet.)
 See Kelly’s Landing on Facebook for hours.

 The Birches Resort – on Moosehead Lake in Rockwood, Maine